My LuciadRIA map should adjust its size to the web page size, but it’s too large or too small.

 takes up 75% of the pixel width of the DOM node parent.
 A width specified in

-as the reference letter to determine the font size.
+reference letter to determine the font size.

 What does this have to do with the size of my map?

 A LuciadRIA Map renders on an HTML5 canvas.
 LuciadRIA creates the HTML5 canvases in the DOM node that you pass to the Map constructor.
 However, the width and height of an HTML5 canvas must always be expressed in absolute pixel values.
-It does not understand relative pixel widths.
+It doesn’t understand relative pixel widths.
 LuciadRIA takes care of the conversion of absolute DOM sizes to relative canvas sizes: it queries the DOM for the pixel size of the DOM node, and adapts the size of its HTML5 canvases accordingly.

 When is the size of my map determined?

-The size of the browser window is changed
+The size of the browser window changes

 You can re-size the map manually.
 The

-Map object is equipped with a
+Map object has a

 resize() method.
 If you invoke this method, the Map calculates the size of its DOM node and updates the size of its canvases as a